hueitan/javascript-sdk-design/README.md

 ## Changelog Document

-You should notice that your SDK user will not know if you upgrade your SDK without announcement.
+It is hard to notice when an SDK has updates(or is upgraded) when no announcement has been issued.
-Remember to write a changelog to document your major, minor and even bug fix change.
+It is a good practice to write a changelog to document major, minor and even bug fix changes.
-It will be a good developer experience if we can trace the changing API for the SDK. - _[Keep a Changelog](http://keepachangelog.com) ([Github Repo](https://github.com/olivierlacan/keep-a-changelog))_
+Tracing changes in SDK APIs deliver good developer experience. - _[Keep a Changelog](http://keepachangelog.com) ([Github Repo](https://github.com/olivierlacan/keep-a-changelog))_

 Each version should have: